cosmos/ibc/spec/ics-002-client-semantics/README.md

 type checkMisbehaviourAndUpdateState = (bytes) => Void
 ```

-`checkMisbehaviourAndUpdateState` MUST throw an exception if the provided evidence was not valid.
+`checkMisbehaviourAndUpdateState` MUST throw an exception if the provided proof of misbehaviour was not valid.

 If misbehaviour was valid, the client MUST also mutate internal state to mark appropriate heights which
 were previously considered valid as invalid, according to the nature of the misbehaviour.